Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Where Do You Put the Light?

-You have a plethora of options to place your light, but which one is best?
-It's yet another one of the top questions about off-camera flash.
+You have many options to place your light, but which one is best?
+It’s yet another one of the top questions about off-camera flash.

 There is no best place, but there are some standards for portrait lighting.
 Check out my article on 5 Portrait Lighting Patterns and When to Use Them if you’re thinking of lighting people.